AGILab in the MLOps Toolchain

 Where AGILab helps

-• Rapid experimentation: templates, Streamlit pages, and CLI mirrors reduce the friction of testing new ideas without scaffolding bespoke dashboards.
+• Rapid experimentation: templates, web pages, and CLI mirrors reduce the friction of testing new ideas without scaffolding bespoke dashboards.

 • Multi-algorithm workflows: built-in orchestration (AGI.run / AGI.get_distrib) lets engineers cycle through multiple models using the same datasets and environment setup.